Images of Indochina & Angkor Wat (2015)

 Day 5: Danang to Hoi An | Silk Trade

-After a morning at leisure, set out to discover lovely Hoi An, a UNESCO World Heritage Site that retains architectural styles of the many nations that used its port; it includes the Old House of Tan Ky, the Fujian Assembly Hall and the 400-year-old Japanese covered bridge.
+After breakfast, visit the lovely traditional town of Hoi An, a UNESCO World Heritage Site that retains architectural styles of the many nations that used its port; it includes the Old House of Tan Ky, the Fujian Assembly Hall and the 400-year-old Japanese covered bridge.
 Visit a local home to see how silkworms are raised and how the silk is produced.
 Afterward, visit a lantern artist and learn how to make the silk lanterns for which Hoi An is known.

 Day 6: Ho Chi Minh City | Vibrant Saigon